Home » MUD Games: The Complete Guide to Text RPGs

 What is a MUD game?

-The first MUD ran on a university server in Essex in 1978.
+Before the modern internet existed in any recognizable form, the first MUD ran on a university server in Essex in 1978.
 Two programmers, Roy Trubshaw and Richard Bartle, built a shared virtual world that players could explore and interact with over the early internet.
 The name “Multi-User Dungeon” stuck, and the format spread through the 1980s and 1990s as the dominant form of online multiplayer gaming before graphical clients became feasible.
+The full history of MUDs traces the arc from MUD1 to the modern genre.

-At its core, a MUD game works through a client-server loop: you type a command, the server processes it, and the game returns a text description of what happened.
+A MUD game works through a client-server loop: you type a command, the server processes it, and the game returns a text description of what happened.
 That description might cover the room you entered, the outcome of a combat round, a message from another player across the continent, or the result of a crafting attempt.
 Everything visible in the game world lives in prose.
+How MUD games work under the hood covers command parsing, tick rates, and combat resolution in more depth.

-The absence of graphics is a feature rather than a limitation.
-Without the overhead of rendering, a MUD can model systems that would be prohibitively expensive to animate: persistent injuries, fine-grained skill progressions, player-run economies with thousands of line items, political structures with real voting and office-holding, and combat systems with hundreds of individual abilities per character class.
+Because text doesn’t need a rendering engine, a MUD can build out systems graphical engines can’t afford to animate.
+It can model persistent injuries and fine-grained skill progressions.
+It can run player-run economies with thousands of line items.
+It can support political structures with real voting and office-holding.
+And it can carry combat systems with hundreds of individual abilities per character class.
 These are the things that keep players in MUD games for years.

 For a more detailed explanation of the format and its history, see the what is a MUD game guide on this site.